zju3dv/neuralbody/README.md

     python run.py --type evaluate --cfg_file configs/latent_xyzc_313.yaml exp_name xyzc_313
     ```

-## Visualization

 ### Visualization on ZJU-Mocap

-Take the testing on `sequence 313` as an example.
+Take the visualization on `sequence 313` as an example.
 The command lines for visualization are recorded in [visualize.sh](visualize.sh).

 1. Download the corresponding pretrained model and put it to `$ROOT/data/trained_model/if_nerf/xyzc_313/latest.pth`.
 2. Visualization: